dmx-systems/dmx-documentation/docs/install.rst

 Installation
 ############

-DMX runs on several different operating systems.
+DMX is built on the Java Platform which can be installed on many operating systems.
-Below you can find how to get started on :ref:`Windows <installation-windows>`, :ref:`Mac OS <installation-macos>` and :ref:`Linux <installation-linux>`.
+On this page we have covered how to run DMX on :ref:`Windows <installation-windows>`, :ref:`Mac OS <installation-macos>` and :ref:`Linux <installation-linux>`.

 .. _installation-windows: